twoscoops/django-twoscoops-project/README.rst

 What about Django 1.7 (or higher)?
 ==================================

-This project is meant to be paired with the Two Scoops of Django, which stops at 1.6.
+This project is meant to be paired with the Two Scoops of Django 1.6 (which has been superseded by `Two Scoops of Django 1.8`_).
 Since this is the case, we won't be upgrading this project for upcoming releases of Django.

 If you are looking for cutting edge Django templates, we recommend:

 * https://github.com/imkevinxu/django-kevin (modernized port of this template)
 * https://github.com/pydanny/cookiecutter-django (bleeding edge)

+.. _`Two Scoops of Django 1.8`: http://twoscoopspress.com/products/two-scoops-of-django-1-8

 Working Environment
 ===================